viveksojitra/Dogs-API/Readme.md

-# 📝 Blogger Admin Panel
+# 📝 Dog Breeds API

 A responsive image gallery ( Dogs_API ) using API that designed to show images in well-structured UI.
 This project is built using HTML, Bootstrap, and JavaScript.